arfc/rollo/README.md

-# generative-reactor-designs
+# REALM (Reactor optimization with EvolutionAry aLgorithMs)
 Repository to hold the framework and code to produce generative reactor designs.